• Length: 5 days

 • Level: Intermediate to Advanced

-• Prerequisite: Free-hand cutting skills
+• Prerequisite: Free-hand cutting skills/very good machine-sewing skills

 • Sewing machine used